wix-incubator/pro-gallery/packages/lib/README.md

     formFactor: GALLERY_CONSTS.formFactor.DESKTOP,
     // totalItemsCont, This is optional and can be passed in the params in createBlueprint(params) or via the api;
 });
-const triggerBlueprintCreation = () => { //call this whenever something changes (styles/ items/ dimensions...anything).
+const triggerBlueprintCreation = () => { //call this whenever something changes (styles/ items/ container...anything).
 If this was called and nothing relevant changed the BM will call the onBlueprintReady api with a false blueprintChanged flag.
     blueprintsManager.createBlueprint({}); //since the api is used params can be empty, the BM will use the provided api to fetch all the needed params to create a blueprint.
 }